stephentrinh/BehaviorTree/README.md

 # STBehaviorTree
 A simple behavior tree implementation with an editor made for Unity in C#.
+The editor stuff is pretty hacky though, so you'll have to forgive me.

 ## FAQ
 ***Where is the editor window for the behavior tree?***